 Our Approach

-We believe that all young people should have access to informative, relevant and inclusive respectful relationships and wellbeing education that empowers them to make ethical choices and enjoy healthy relationships.
-Our work is research driven; evidence based; inclusive and youth centred.
+We believe all young people deserve the education they need to make ethical choices and enjoy healthy relationships.
+That’s why our work is research-driven, evidence-based, inclusive and student-centred.

 “Learning Consent’s approach to prevention through peer-led education is not only innovative—it is transformational.”